charliecalvert/CloudNotes/Assignments/ExpressBasics.md

 # Express Basics

-This assignment is designed to introduce you to [Express Js](http://expressjs.com/).
+This assignment is designed to introduce you to [Express JS](http://expressjs.com/).
 Express is the library most often used by NodeJs developers when creating web applications.
-It is not the only way to create an application, but it is by far the most common.
+It is not the only way to create a Node JS application, but it is by far the most common.

 - Express Presentation: [http://bit.ly/JavaScriptNode][epres]